cryptomator/docs/docs/desktop/forgot-password.md

 ## Prerequisites

-To be able to access the data of your vault again, there need to be three conditions fullfilled:
+To be able to access the data of your vault again, there need to be three conditions fulfilled:

 1. The vault was created with version 1.5.0 or newer,
 1. during vault creation the recovery key was created and